isaacbatst/t20-sheet-builder/README.md

   // you can get the modifiers applied to the attack/damage
   modifiers: CharacterAttackModifiers
-  // but also the final calculated values for them
+  // but also the final calculated values for them getTestModifiersMaxTotal(): number
-  // theis values are calculated based on the context
-  // max total is the maximum value if all conditions are met
-  // total is the value for current character context getTestModifiersMaxTotal(): number
 	getTestModifiersTotal(): number
 	getDamageModifiersMaxTotal(): number
 	getDamageModifiersTotal(): number
-}
+  // these values are calculated based on the context
+  // max total is the maximum value if all conditions are met
+  // total is the value for current character context }
 ```